pokt-network/node-nanny/README.md

 _Currently the only supported load balancer software is HAProxy; as mentioned above, pull requests to support additional load balancers are welcome._

-IF you are not familiar with HAProxy, the following guides should be helpful:
+IF you are not familiar with HAProxy, the following two guides should be helpful:
 ### [HAProxy configuration basics guide](https://www.haproxy.com/blog/haproxy-configuration-basics-load-balance-your-servers/)

+### Getting Started with HAProxy Runtime API to Remove Backends for Maintenance Remotely
 ### [![Getting Started with HAProxy Runtime API to Remove Backends for Maintenance Remotely](http://img.youtube.com/vi/JjXUH0VORnE/0.jpg)](https://www.youtube.com/watch?v=JjXUH0VORnE "Getting Started with HAProxy Runtime API to Remove Backends for Maintenance Remotely")

 ### Example haproxy.cfg File